 If only we understood.

-To avoid misunderstanding in the workplace, communication needs to be free and flowing.
-It is equally vital that the misunderstandings that result are handled correctly to avoid escalation and possible employee termination.
+Communication needs to be free and flowing to avoid misunderstanding in the workplace.
+It is equally vital that the misconceptions are handled correctly to avoid escalation and possible team member termination.

 Studies show that when people hurt others, they are more likely to perceive that impact negatively.
-Because we rely on our interpretation of others, misunderstanding can significantly impact how we communicate.
+Because we rely on our interpretation of others, misunderstanding can significantly impact our communication.

-Research has shown that a negative impact can have severe consequences on both the messages and the communication results.
-If we want to effectively communicate, we must adopt an approach where everyone’s point of view is considered equally important.
+Research has shown that a negative impact can affect messages and communication results.
+To effectively communicate, we must adopt an approach where everyone’s point of view is considered equally important.

-Below are some common forms of misunderstood behaviors that can harm how we communicate…
+Below are some commonly misunderstood behaviors that can harm how we communicate…